andrewhnberry/andrewhnberry.github.io/_posts/2020-05-11-top-5-tips-to-speed-up-your-modeling-process.markdown

 categories:
   - Data Science
 ---

-The other day I was working on a brand new data science portfolio project (_link to the work in progress Github repository_ [_here_](https://github.com/andrewhnberry/Identifying-bad-debt)) and I was quite frustrated on how much time I was wasting, on waiting for the damn jupyter code cell to run!
+The other day I was working on a brand new data science portfolio project (_link to the work in progress Github repository_ [_here_](https://github.com/andrewhnberry/Identifying-bad-debt)) and I got quite frustrated on how much time I was wasting, on waiting for the damn jupyter code cell to run!
 I'm sure some you can relate, or maybe you have more patience than me.
-It's annoying when you're doing something simple and you got to wait 10-15 minutes, or you're trying to test our your models but then after 30 minutes it spits out an error.
-With errors, when fixing you really want to a speedy validation of your fix, and not have to wait 30 minutes for it to spit another error.
+To me it's annoying when you're doing something simple and you got to wait 10-15 minutes or perhaps you're trying to test out your models but then after 30 minutes it spits out an errors.
+As with errors, when fixing you really want a speedy validation to your fix and not have to wait 30 minutes for it to spit another error.

 **Overall, this is a sign that the dataset you are working with is just too big for your machine to handle.** If you're wondering, I'm using a 2016 15" MacBook Pro with the touchbar.
 Question to y'all reading this and have a version of a MacBook with a touchbar.
 Do y'all ever use it?
 Do you like it?
 Please reach out to me with your opinion.
 Anyways...let's get back to topic.

 At least for me, whenever I'm doing a portfolio project when building out the code and modeling I would rather have a speedy execution as my proof of concept and have that all set up.
-Before I have my model take on the big data.
+Before I let my model take on the big data, I leave to at the end.

 In this blog post, I will outline **3 easy tips to speed up your data science code execution process**.